stitchdata/java-stitch-client/README.md

 StitchClient is *not* thread-safe.
 Calling any of methods concurrently can result in lost or corrupt data.
-If your application has multiple threads producing data, we recommend choosing one of the following
+If your application has multiple threads producing data, we recommend using a separate client for each thread.
-options:

-1. Use a separate StitchClient instance for each Thread.
-2. Create a dedicated Thread that owns the StitchClient, and use a queue to deliver messages to that thread.